ef2k/dotfiles/readme.md

 it has neovim configured just right.

-on a macos, it'll install all of my basic tools via brew.

-on linux, it'll setup neovim since that's usually all i need.
+on macos, it'll install all of my basic tools via brew. on linux, it'll setup neovim since that's usually all I need.

 ```bash
 $ make install
 ```